munificent/game-programming-patterns/book/dirty-flag.markdown

     <aside name="hysteresis">

-    The term in human-computer interaction for in intentional delay between when a program receives user input and when it responds is [*hysteresis*](http://en.wikipedia.org/wiki/Hysteresis).
+    The term in human-computer interaction for an intentional delay between when a program receives user input and when it responds is [*hysteresis*](http://en.wikipedia.org/wiki/Hysteresis).

     </aside>